-There are several great “glass eggs,” and all have their unique strengths and weaknesses, style and personality.
-My favorite is the Canadian make Boler, the originator of the Ultra-lights.
-The Boler is perfection in style and function with a timeless, bold shape.
+There are several great vintage “glass eggs,” and all have their unique strengths and weaknesses, style and personality.
+My favorite vintage make is the Canadian Boler, the originator of the Ultra-lights.
+The Boler is nearly perfect in style and function, with a timeless, bold shape.

-Here is a great interview with the original inventor Ray Olecko:
+Here is a great history of the Boler:

-Here are some images or the original Boler marketing brochures.
+Here are some images of the original Boler marketing brochures:

 About the Happier Camper HC1